 Broad leaved weeds

 There are 2 types of plant on this planet.
 Broad leaved plants and grasses.
 Both have slightly different metabolisms which means that chemical controls can be made specific to one or the other.
-If you resort to using weedkiller on your lawn, make sure it’s one designed to kill ONLY broadleaved weeds.
+If you resort to using weedkiller on your lawn instead of removing lawn weeds by hand, make sure it’s one designed to kill ONLY broadleaved weeds.

 We’ve blogged about Annual Meadow Grass in the past – here’s our post from December 2015